-11 M. Vázquez-Luis, E. Nebot-Colomer, S. Deudero, S. Planes, et E. Boissin, " Natural hybridization between pen shell species: Pinna rudis and the critically endangered Pinna nobilis may explain parasite resistance in P. nobilis ", Mol.
+&lt;sup>11 M. Vázquez-Luis, E. Nebot-Colomer, S. Deudero, S. Planes, et E. Boissin, " Natural hybridization between pen shell species: Pinna rudis and the critically endangered Pinna nobilis may explain parasite resistance in P. nobilis ", Mol.
 Biol.
 Rep., vol. 48, no 1, p.
 997-1004, 2021.

-12 If more updated protocols will be available in the future, or more relevant ones, Parties should follow,
+&lt;sup>12 If more updated protocols will be available in the future, or more relevant ones, Parties should follow,

-Once juvenile individuals have been collected, they must be immediately placed in a box filled with seawater to be conducted, in the safest way, to the location prepared for their growing and rearing.
 Before moving juveniles in tanks, operators will check the integrity of the shell and byssus.
 Whether byssus can regrow, big damages on the shell will affect P. nobilis ability to close itself.
 This is important in the next phases, where fan mussel specimens will have to be transferred to other sites and they'll need to close their valves to avoid stress and the loss of inner water.
 Checked P. nobilis individuals will be set in aquarium tanks, where they will spend the initial period of growth.
 Due to the stressful condition individuals may be in, they will be kept under observation for a first period (about 1 month).
 This is necessary to restore organism optimal conditions and to rebuild the byssus.
 It is necessary to proceed very carefully during the insertion of the juvenile specimens in the aquarium, paying attention to the physical and chemical conditions of the water in which specimens will be placed (acclimation phase).
 According to dimension and conditions, individuals can be placed directly in sediment-free support, in the soft bottom or in small support such as Petri dishes filled with coarse sediment or on small, open jute bags.
 Once ready, the organisms can be placed in baskets attached to the mussel farm's longline and will thus remain suspended in the aquatic medium for a period necessary for the growth and rear of fan mussel specimens.
 Operators will conduct periodic monitoring (twice a month) to check the state of health of individuals.
 Also, the correct location of the lantern-nets will be checked, since some extreme marine phenomena could affect the right attachment of the basket to the longline rope.
 At the end, P. nobilis specimens will be transported to the restocking sites, after having reached the escape size (6, 12 and 18 months).

-4. Identification of receiving sites13
+4. Identification of receiving sites